Homosexual (album): Tour

 On 2 March 2022, Hayes announced the "Do You Remember?"
 Tour that would be performed in six Australian cities between January and February 2023 and would feature songs from his musical career as part of Savage Garden and as a solo artist.
 On 26 June 2022, Hayes announced UK tour dates, also for 2023.
 On 7 October, Hayes announced a North American leg of the "Do You Remember?"
 Tour, consisting of dates in Toronto, New York and Los Angeles.

+Set list

+The following set list is representative of the show in London at the London Palladium on 28 March 2023.
+It may not represent the setlist from all of the shows.